-The CRM Maturity model can be used in multiple ways.
+You may never have heard of it before, but the CRM Maturity model is a concept and has become a useful tool in many industries struggling to differentiate their customer engagements.
 On its own, it serves as a conversation starter and point of reference for agency owners.
-However, when put to use, it can help real estate agencies of all shapes and sizes uncover significant opportunities to improve their business – opportunities that are often overlooked because agencies are intrinsically focussed.
+However, when put to use, it can help real estate agencies of all shapes and sizes uncover significant opportunities to improve their business – opportunities that are often overlooked because agencies are intrinsically focused.

-First, complete the assessment and read your personalised report.
+If you want to see for yourself you take our custom assessment here and we’ll deliver you scores on four dimensions all wrapped up in a personalised report.
 This will help you better understand your agency’s strengths and weaknesses, and tell you where your agency sits on the maturity scale.
 Then, read the below to understand more about your maturity level.

 The term “maturity” refers to the degree of formality and optimisation of processes in your real estate agency.
 The maturity analysis mode that we are using has 4 phases: Innovative, Proactive, Reactive and Static.

 Innovative agencies are at the top of the CRM Maturity scale.
 They are the agencies strategically using automation to allow their agents to spend time doing the thing that matters most: building relationships.

 All organisational leaders in an Innovative agency share a vision for the business, and there is clear accountability and responsibility for tasks required to achieve that vision – including plans for succession and transition.

 Innovative agencies have a culture of learning.
 These businesses are uncovering new client needs.
 Performance is tracked and progression towards goals is transparent.
 Staff in Innovative agencies have a shared understanding that real estate is a fast-paced industry and are committed to their own development to further the business's success.